Nancy Meyers: Influence on industry

 Meyers has had a significant impact on the filmmaking industry as a female filmmaker, gaining her the reputation as one of the most influential women filmmakers in the romantic-comedy genre and in the Hollywood industry.
 This is due to her recognizable directorial style with notable sets and the limited number of female directors in the space.
 She is one of only 36 female filmmakers to be on Disney+ out of their catalogue of over 500 films going back to the 1930s.

-Meyers' overall popularity in the romantic-comedy genre has allowed her work to become cited many times as a filmmaker important to audience nostalgia.
+Meyers's overall popularity in the romantic-comedy genre has allowed her work to become cited many times as a filmmaker important to audience nostalgia.

 In her later works, her depictions of older women on screen created more popularity within the genre.
 In addition to her popularity with audiences, Meyers has been said to have left an impact on the actors she has worked with.
 Reese Witherspoon even identifies Meyers as a resource in Witherspoon’s own creative endeavors.